 Things to Do in Winter in Edmonton

 Throw on some warm layers, and don't forget your mittens.
 Yes, winter in Edmonton is chilly, but it most certainly isn't boring.
-Fill your calendar with the season's must-dos and make Old Man Winter proud.
-We're talking trilling attractions, frosty events, northern experiences, outdoor adventure and more!
+Fill your calendar with the season's must-dos and get ready to feel the magic that only a fresh snowfall can bring.
+We're talking thrilling attractions, frosty events, northern experiences, outdoor adventure and more!

 No matter how you explore, be sure to continue practicing safe physical distancing, frequent hand washing and following the guidelines put in place to keep everyone safe.

-Ice on Whyte showcases some of the best ice artists in the world in a competition of creativity and skill alongside an incredible festival that's fun for the whole family.
+- Ice on Whyte showcases some of the best ice artists in the world in a competition of creativity and skill alongside an incredible festival that's fun for the whole family.
+(January 27-February 6)

-Skirtsafire is Edmonton’s only theatre and multidisciplinary arts festival featuring women-identifying and non-binary artists.
-Spoken word, theatre, dance, visual art and music will lift your spirits this season!
+- Skirtsafire is Edmonton’s only theatre and multidisciplinary arts festival featuring women-identifying and non-binary artists.
+Spoken-word, theatre, dance, visual art and music will lift your spirits this season!
+(March 3-13)

 The Best Shoe is a Snowshoe

 Picture yourself crossing a frozen, snowy lake as the knock-knock-knock of a woodpecker echoes from the forest beyond.
-If it’s daytime, you might get lucky and spot a bison plowing through the snow and at night, there’s prospect of spotting the northern lights.
+If it’s daytime, you might get lucky and spot a bison plowing through the snow and at night, there’s the prospect of spotting the northern lights.
 Strap on a pair of snowshoes and you’re off on an exhilarating day trip through Elk Island National Park.
-Stay tuned for updates on snowshoe rental availability as the parks amenities reopen to the public.
+Visit the Elk Island National Park website for snowshoe rental availability and for information on snowshoe tours & programming.

 Big adventures need big shoes!
 Explore our very own winter wonderland located right in our backyard with Haskin Canoe and their snowshoe tours within the city.
 Edmonton's vast and glorious river valley is 22 times the size of Central Park, with over 150 Kilometres of trails just waiting to be explored.